How much do you need?

 All debt management plan providers should be authorised by the Financial Conduct Authority (FCA).

-Things to consider before entering a debt settlement program
+Things that you need to consider entering a debt settlement program

 A debt management plan could be one way to help you get back on track financially.